German automakers shift focus to high-end electric cars

 However, analysts said Audi was treading cautiously, not least because it only plans to build the R8 e-tron by request.

 "Such projects are no practicable means to leverage electric driving over the short term," said PwC analyst Christoph Stuermer.
-"They only help minimize the business risk."
+"They only help minimise the business risk."

 Sales of the R8 e-tron probably won't exceed 100 a year through 2022, research firm IHS Automotive forecast.
 By comparison, IHS expects deliveries of Tesla's Model S to grow 14 percent to 41,396 cars by 2022 from 36,364 this year.